skeoop/skeoop.github.io/javafx/Getting-Started.md

 ## Using FXML

-Instead of writing code to create a UI, you can often define the layout (declaratively) in a file.
+Instead of writing Java code to create a UI, you can define the layout (declaratively) in a file.
 In JavaFX, this is an FXML file -- a kind of XML.
-Android and Windows .Net Framework also use XML files for layout.
+Android and Windows .Net Framework also use XML files for UI layout.

 You don't need to know the syntax of FXML!
 Use **SceneBuilder** graphical UI edtor to create FXML and set component properties.

 ### Connecting FXML components to Code: the Controller Class

-To access components and get events, you need to connect your visual UI (in FXML) with Java code.
-You do this by defining a *Controller* class for each FXML file.
-You can specify the controller class in SceneBuilder.
+JavaFX will create the UI from an FXML file, including all the components (Buttons, Panes, TextField, etc).
+But your code needs to **reference** those objects so you can get values and handle events.

+There are 3 parts to doing this:
+* create a **Controller** class.
+In this class you define variables for the components from FXML that you want to access.
+* annotate those variables with `@FXML`.
+But do not create objects!
+* using SceneBuilder, specify the Controller class and add an **id** to each component that relates to a variable in the Controller

+Then JavaFX will take care of making your Controller variables refer to the components created from the FXML file.

-Then follow these steps.
+Follow these steps.

-1. For each component you need to reference in the controller, define an attribute with an `@FXML` annotation:
+1. For each UI component (created from FXML) you want to reference in the controller, define an attribute with an `@FXML` annotation:
    ```java
    public class GreeterController {
         @FXML